Sv443/Sv443/README.md

 Although I love working in a familiar environment, I'm always open to try out new technologies and want to continue learning and improving my skills.

 ### What I'm currently working on:
-- [BetterYTM](https://github.com/Sv443/BetterYTM), a userscript that brings various features and UX improvements to YouTube Music.
+- [BetterYTM](https://github.com/Sv443/BetterYTM), a userscript that brings tons of features and UX improvements to YouTube Music.
 - [geniURL](https://github.com/Sv443/geniURL), an API for looking up and filtering song metadata from genius.com
 - [Userscript.ts](https://github.com/Sv443/Userscript.ts), a Template for making Userscripts in TypeScript with tons of modern utilities and comfort features.
 - [JokeAPI](https://github.com/Sv443/JokeAPI) is an API that serves a good variety of uniformly formatted jokes and offers lots of filtering methods.